RA and Gastrointestinal Problems

-Your medications, comorbid conditions or the disease itself can be causing your tummy troubles.
-If you have rheumatoid arthritis and experience digestive issues, you are not alone.
+Your medications, comorbid conditions or the disease itself might be causing your tummy troubles.

 The gastrointestinal (GI) tract has an upper and lower section.
 And RA can affect either one.
-Research shows that people with RA are about 70 percent more likely to develop a gastrointestinal problem than people without RA.
+Research shows that people with RA are about 70% more likely to develop a gastrointestinal problem than people without RA.

 There are several culprits.
 While medication side effects are the most likely offender, an increased risk of infection or unchecked inflammation can also be the cause.
 And sometimes, your troubles have nothing to do with RA at all.